Alphonse Chigot: Early life and army service

-Alphonse Chigot was born on October 24 in Graçay in the Cher department in the Centre-Val de Loire.
+Alphonse Chigot was born on 23 October 1824 in Graçay in the Cher department in the Centre-Val de Loire.
 He was the son of a soldier Jean Alexandre Chigot and Francoise Adele Chigot (née Martin).
 His father served in the armies of the Napoleonic Empire culminating in his participation at the Battle of Waterloo in 1815.
 Retired from the army his father was variously an inn keeper and an employee of the Administration des droits reunis (the agency charged with the collection of indirect taxes in France) and from 1852 the manager of a tobacco shop at Aulnoy-lez-Valenciennes.

 The 18 year old Chigot enlisted in a regiment of Chasseurs à Pied, (light infantry) in 1842.
 It was a defining moment in his life.
 Many years after he had demobbed he was still wearing aspects of military uniform.
-Chigot served in Algeria with French forces under Governor-general Maréchal Bugeaud in 1844 and saw action in the Battle of Isly on August 14, 1844.
-The French forces routed a larger but poorly organised Moroccan force under Sultan Abderrahmane.
+Chigot served in Algeria with French forces under Governor-general Maréchal Bugeaud in 1844 and saw action in the Battle of Isly on 14 August 1844.
+The French forces routed a larger but poorly organised Moroccan force under Sultan Abd al-Rahman.
 Chigot performed bravely earning a citation and promotion to a higher non-commission post.
-He was also present at the recapture of the Marabout of Sidi Brahim, from Abdelkader El Djezairi's Algerian forces on December 23, 1847.
+He was also present at the recapture of the Marabout of Sidi Brahim, from Abdelkader El Djezairi's Algerian forces on 23 December 1847.
 As a painter Chigot would return to these years and paint academic Orientalist paintings.
 He remained fascinated all his life by ... scenes of the oriental life, the sparkling fantasies, the golden rocks scorched in the warm light... the red sunsets of the desert...

-After a successful career during which he reached the rank of serjeant, Chigot resigned from the army in October 1849.
+After a successful career during which he reached the rank of sergeant, Chigot resigned from the army in October 1849.